LuxL-lux/ABB_Unity_App/docs/usage.md

 Before you begin, ensure you have met the following requirements:

 - **Unity Editor**: 2023.2.20f1 or later (Unity 6000.0.32f1 recommended).
 - **Preliy Flange Package**: The visualization of the robot is based on the Preliy Flange package.
 Make sure you have it installed in your project.
+To use the example, make sure its included locally inside packages as is per default.
 - **ABB Robot Controller**: An IRC5 or OmniCore controller with RobotWare 6.0 or later.
-- **Robot Web Services (RWS)**: RWS 1.0+ must be installed and enabled on the controller.

 For detailed installation instructions, please refer to the [Installation & Setup Guide](installation-setup.md).